Mouseworld-Lab/NDT-Prototype/README.md

 # NDT Deployment Guide
-The following steps provides a guide for deploying the NDT prototype, including the Edge.
-Before deploying the NDT prototype, it is necessary to establish connections between the machines.
+The following steps provide a guide to deploy the NDT prototype (using cluster with kubeadm), including the Edge (using cluster microk8s).
+It is necessary to establish the connections between the network machines and the edge before deploying the steps.
 Follow the steps below:

+## Connection Between Machines with KNE and L2S-M
-## Configuration on the Machine Hosting KNE Pods:
+### Configuration on the Machine Hosting KNE Pods:

 - #### Create a veth Pair
     Run the following commands to create a pair of virtual Ethernet interfaces: